Skip to content

 from celery import shared_task

-from django_o11y.context import set_custom_tags
+from django_o11y.tracing.utils import set_custom_tags

-logger = structlog.get_logger(__name__)
+logger = get_logger()

 @shared_task